oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_science_notebook_session_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>A user-friendly display name for the resource.
-Does not have to be unique, and can be modified.
+It does not have to be unique and can be modified.
 Avoid entering confidential information.
 Example: `My NotebookSession`</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">My NotebookSession</div>